matzegoebel/WRFlux/README.md

 In the post-processing, the tendencies are calculated by differentiating the fluxes and decomposed into mean, resolved turbulence, and SGS.
 To check the closure of the budget, all forcing terms are added and the total model tendency over the averaging interval is calculated.
 The post-processing is done with a python package located in the directory `wrflux`.
 The tendency calculations can be done with the function `tools.calc_tendencies`.
 A template script is given by [`tendency_calcs.py`](https://github.com/matzegoebel/WRFlux/blob/master/wrflux/wrflux/tendency_calcs.py).
 This script sets the arguments and runs `tools.calc_tendencies` for some example WRF output data located in the directory `example`.
 Then the output is checked for consistency and a profile plot is drawn.

-The budget for each variable can be calculated in several different ways specified by the `budget_methods` argument.
+The budget for each variable can be calculated in several different ways specified by the `budget_forms` argument.
 This is a list of strings, where each string is a combination of the following settings separated by a space:

 - `cartesian`: advective tendencies in Cartesian instead of native (terrain-following) form
 - `adv_form` : transform mean advective and total tendencies to advective form using the mass tendencies

-Except for the first two, these options are mainly for testing purposes to see the effect of approximations on the budget closure.
-This is addressed in the publication mentioned above.

 For the tendencies in Cartesian form, corrections are applied to the total tendency and to the horizontal derivatives and the vertical flux is using the Cartesian vertical velocity.
 See [Theory/Advection equation transformations](#advection-equation-transformations) for details.